 Survival time in months for each case was calculated.
 Date of start of follow-up (month, day, and year) was set to date of diagnosis.
 Date of last follow-up (month, day, and year) was set to date of death if the case was matched to the state death files, to the National Death Index, or to date of last contact (if case was actively followed).
-Cases not linking to the state death files or to the National Death Index were presumed to be alive, and the date of last follow-up was set to December 31, 2016.
-Where day or month for date of diagnosis, date of death, or date of last contact were missing, the full date was imputed using a standard algorithm.3 Cases that survived past the maximum age (99 years) were censored at age 99.
-Observed all-cause survival by sex and race (white, black, and all races combined) for individuals with any cancer and for individuals with 23 common cancer sites was then calculated using the actuarial life table method.4 Cases with multiple primary cancers were included in the dataset, although only the first primary cancer during inclusion period was included in calculating relative survival for all cancer sites combined.
-Where a patient had multiple primary cancers of different sites, each cancer was included in calculating relative survival.
-Where a patient was diagnosed with multiple primary cancers of the same site at the same age, only the first primary cancer was included in calculating relative survival for that cancer site, but if diagnosed at different ages, each cancer was included in the calculation.5
+Cases not linking to the state death files or to the National Death Index were presumed to be alive, and the date of last follow-up was set to December 31, 2017.
+Where day or month for date of diagnosis, date of death, or date of last contact were missing, the full date was imputed using a standard algorithm.
+Cases that survived past the maximum age (99 years) were censored at age 99.
+Observed all-cause survival by sex and race (White, Black, and all races combined) for individuals with any cancer and for individuals with 23 common cancer sites was then calculated using the actuarial life table method.
+Cases with multiple primary cancers were included in the dataset, although only the first primary cancer during inclusion period was included in calculating relative survival for all cancer sites combined.
+Where a patient had multiple primary cancers of different sites, each cancer was included in calculating cancer-specific relative survival.
+Where a patient was diagnosed with multiple primary cancers of the same site at the same age, only the first primary cancer was included in calculating relative survival for that cancer site, but if diagnosed at different ages, only one record per person will contribute to any life page (i.e. strata in a data visualization query).

-Expected all-cause survival for the general population by sex and race (white, black and all races combined) were obtained using annual U.S. life tables provided by the National Center for Health Statistics and modified by SEER.
-The life tables were embedded in SEERStat.
+Expected all-cause survival for the general population by sex and race (White, Black, and all races combined) were obtained using annual U.S. life tables provided by the National Center for Health Statistics and modified by SEER.
+The life tables were embedded in SEER\Stat.
 See Expected Survival Life Tables for more information.

-Relative cancer survival was then calculated using the Ederer II method[®] for all cancer sites combined and for 23 common cancer sites by sex, race (all races combined, white, black, and other), and age group (younger than 45 years, 45 to 54 years, 55 to 64 years, 65 to 74 years, 75 years or older).
-The other races group contains Indian Health Service-linked American Indian, Alaska Native, and Asian/Pacific Islander cases.
+Relative cancer survival was then calculated using the Ederer II method® for all cancer sites combined and for 23 common cancer sites by sex, race (all races combined, White, Black, and all other races), and age group (younger than 45 years, 45 to 54 years, 55 to 64 years, 65 to 74 years, 75 years or older).
+The all other races group includes Indian Health Service-linked American Indian, Alaska Native, and Asian and Pacific Islander cases.
+Due to concerns related to the completeness and quality of Hispanic vital status information within the cancer registry database, survival information is not presented for this population.
 See Measures of Cancer Survival for more information.

 The quality and completeness of individual data items used in this analysis are discussed in a study by Wilson and others.
+I